Date of Submission

 Keywords

-Space music; Music analysis; Musicology; Science fiction; Music; Sound studies; Soundscape; Music technology; Sound and space; Electronic music; Popular music; Sonic metaphor; Studio production; Cosmic music; Extra-terrestrial music; Computer music; Sonic fictions; Futurism; Music genre; Rock music; Psychedelic music; Outer space; Space age; Sound iconicity; Techno music; Synthesizers
+Space music; Music analysis; Musicology; Science-fiction; Music; Sound studies; Soundscape; Music technology; Sound and space; Electronic music; Popular music; Sonic metaphor; Studio production; Cosmic music; Extra-terrestrial music; Computer music; Sonic fictions; Futurism; Music genre; Rock music; Psychedelic music; Outer space; Space age; Sound iconicity; Techno music; Synthesizers.

 Audience